 Violence and conflict are obviously of great contemporary relevance, as well as essential to an understanding of the complexities of medieval society.
 Disentangling the relationships between what people did, what they said they did, and what other people said about these actions is extremely challenging, but can substantially deepen and nuance our understanding.

-Further interests include Joan of Arc's emotional world; the legalism of property and ownership, particularly in the context of medieval slavery; and the history of sufficiency.
+Further interests include Joan of Arc's emotional world; the history of sufficiency; and the legalism of property and ownership, particularly in the context of medieval slavery.
+Late medieval slavery is the more unsettling and often un-acknowledged underside of the Renaissance: I am interested in recovering the stories and experiences of slaves.
+Their humanity continues to resonate across the centuries through the surviving legal material.